jjziets/vasttools/README.md

 # vasttools

 The aim is to setup a list of usble tools that can be used with vastai.
 The tools are free to use, modify and distribute.
-If you find this useful and wish to donate your welcome to send your donations to the following wallets
+If you find this useful and wish to donate your welcome to send your donations to the following wallets.

 BTC 15qkQSYXP2BvpqJkbj2qsNFb6nd7FyVcou